moliver28/research-handbook/content/handbook/product/product-processes/_index.md

 If you are struggling for inspiration, you can also paste screenshots of similar features in other products.

-#### Long-lasting issues

-A general guideline is that an issue should only span one release.
-If we know an issue is going to span multiple releases, split it up into multiple issues.

-Epic issues are the exception to this rule, but should be kept to a minimum and only serve to guide broader subjects, not a single feature over multiple releases.
-This is to make sure we stick to our values of the minimally viable change.
-This means that feature issues should be closed after the first iteration whenever possible.
-We'll know more in the future and this keeps any remaining issues short and actionable.

-In addition, it's often a good idea to throw away an original plan and start fresh.
-Try to do this more often, even more than you're comfortable with.
-Close the issue and create a new one.

 ### Feature templates